-If you have mastered 12 of the 15 core dances in Level 1.5,
+If you have mastered most of the core dances in Level 1.5,

 consider moving to Level 2